Tooth Extractions – Carrollton, TX

 When a Tooth Extraction Means a Healthier Smile

-At DD Family Dentistry, Dr. Durga always does everything in her power to save your natural teeth.
+At DD Family Dentistry of Carrollton, Dr. Durga always does everything in her power to save your natural teeth.
 However, in some cases a tooth extraction is actually the best course of action to get you out of pain and improve your oral health.
 Our compassionate, experienced team knows how intimidating extractions can be and always puts your comfort first, from beginning to end.
 We also offer multiple sedation options to make the procedure stress-free.
 If you think you may need a tooth extraction, don’t hesitate to contact us so we can create a treatment plan that’s right for you!

 Do I Need a Tooth Extraction?

 We often recommend a tooth extraction in Carrollton in the following cases: